Do you enjoy listening to music?

-Hosted by Steven Ray Morris and Analise Nelson, both popular podcast producers and personalities, make the show content easy to digest.
+Hosted by Steven Ray Morris and Analise Nelson, both popular podcast producers and personalities, they make the show easy to digest.

-They discuss the history of the artist before they dissect the song being featured and tell what they like and don’t like about the song.
+They discuss the history of the artist before they dissect the song being featured and tell what they like and don’t like about it.

-Coverville’s got you covered if you are looking for compilations of best cover songs.
+Coverville’s got you covered if you’re looking for compilations of best cover songs.
 Each episode of Coverville hosted and produced by Brian Ibbott features an artist’s collection of song renditions made by other artists or bands.

-I love the feeling of rediscovering a song through hearing another version of it.
+I love the feeling of rediscovering an old song through hearing another version of it.
 It refreshes my perspective on the song and I get to discover new remarkable artists.
 Just like how I instantly fell in love with Two Seconds Away’s version of Tracy Chapman’s Fast Car.

 12. All Time Top Ten

-I miss the old days when there were still radio shows that did countdowns.
-So I searched for a podcast that still did that and I found All-Time Top Ten.
+I miss the old days when there were radio shows that did countdowns.
+So I searched for a podcast that still did that and I found All Time Top Ten.

-Hosted by Ben Eisen, All Time Top Ten invites guest co-hosts who give their top ten music list based on the topic.
+Hosted by Ben Eisen, All Time Top Ten invites guest co-hosts to give their top ten music list based on the topic.

-Keep posted with the upcoming episodes by following All Time Top Ten on Twitter at @AllTimeTopTen.
+Keep posted with the upcoming episodes by following All Time Top Ten on Twitter.